 Practice: DDL and DML

-Below are practical API examples often discussed in system design interviews: from index/mapping management to document writes and search queries.
+Next are practical API examples often worked through in system design interviews: from index and mapping management to document writes and search queries.

 DDL and DML examples in Elasticsearch